Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Related Work

 \section{Related Work}

+Our approach builds upon a few existing branches of work in learning from demonstration.
+In particular, our method combines the notion of parameterized skills \citep{dasilvaskills, brunorobot} with end-to-end deep visuomotor skills from demonstration \citep{endtoendvisuomotorpolicies, Zhang2017DeepIL}.
+We also take inspiration from several recent works that discuss \textit{goal-conditioning} for imitation and reinforcement learning.

-We present a method that combines parameterized skill learning \citep{dasilvaskills, brunorobot} and end-to-end deep visuomotor skill learning from demonstration \citep{endtoendvisuomotorpolicies, Zhang2017DeepIL}.
-Parameterized skill learning as described by \citet{dasilvaskills} aims to learn a mapping from a given task parameter vector to a policy \citep{dasilvaskills, brunorobot, deisenrothmultitask, duanoneshot, koberparameterizedrl, kupcsik, pastorparameterizedlfd, Schaul2015UniversalVF, stulp}.
-All of these methods show zero-shot generalization properties to unseen goal parameters and goals in settings with hand-designed compact state descriptors.
-Unlike prior work, we focus on directly learning from raw pixels while preserving the agent's ability to generalize from a drastically reduced number of demonstrations to similar tasks with different goals by sharing data across tasks.
-Other approaches achieve similar generalization through coupled dictionary learning \citep{dictionarycoupling}, gating functions \citep{gating}, and modular sub-networks \citep{devinmodularzeroshot}.
-Different from our model, these methodologies either did not learn an end-to-end policy from raw sensory data or did not demonstrate their parameterization capabilities outside of the simulation domain.
-Our work aims to learn a single policy for a parameterized skill such that it is sample efficient, is end-to-end, and can be instructed to specific goals.
+Parameterized skill learning as described by \citet{dasilvaskills} aims to learn a mapping from a given task parameter vector to a policy \citep{dasilvaskills, brunorobot, deisenrothmultitask, duanoneshot, koberparameterizedrl, kupcsik, pastorparameterizedlfd, stulp}.
+All of these methods show zero-shot generalization to unseen goal parameters in settings with hand-designed compact state descriptors.
+Unlike prior work, we focus on directly learning from raw robot sensory data model-free instead of using hand-selected features or a simplified model of the environment.
+Like these works, our method can generalize to similar tasks with different goals by sharing data across tasks.
+Other approaches have achieved similar generalization through coupled dictionary learning \citep{dictionarycoupling}, gating functions \citep{gating}, and modular sub-networks \citep{devinmodularzeroshot}.
+However, unlike our approach, these methods are either unable to learn an end-to-end policy from raw sensory data or did not demonstrate their parameterization capabilities outside of simulation.